-UNHCR Helpline (064008000) answered 289,580 phone calls from persons of concern through the Interactive Voice Response (IVR) system in June on all services provided by UNHCR (assistance, resettlement, protection, education, health).
+UNHCR Helpline (064008000) answered 245,565 phone calls from persons of concern through the Interactive Voice Response (IVR) system in July on all services provided by UNHCR (assistance, resettlement, protection, education, health).
+Basic needs (assistance) remains the top reason for calling, at about 45.1% of these calls.

 Bridges of Communities is a group that was established in April 2019 to enhance the operation's Communications with Communities (CwC) and Accountability to Affected Population (AAP).
 Comprising of 18 Syrian, Iraqi, Sudanese, Somali and Yemeni community leaders/representatives, the group meets on regular basis with UNHCR to discuss issues and challenges they face.
+During the month of July, the group met virtually with the UNHCR Representative.
+With the attendance of all 18 members, the participants shared with the Representative concerns of refugees in Jordan, as well as community trends.